 Picking up where Infinity War left off.
 Endgame surprises the audience within the first 45 minutes with a narrative focussing on loss, unspoken truths and revenge.
-Allowing its talented cast to explore the hidden depths of the characters they have built over many years of cinematic adventures.
-This is a narrative that never rushes the audience or the cast, allowing the characters to simply shine Clearly stamping the films mission in ending one journey and beginning another, without giving anything away in the twists and turns that follow.
+As a result this allows a talented cast to explore the hidden depths of their characters.
+While joining together a story built over a range of independent cinematic adventures.

-The Avengers journey has been a true cultural phenomenon of modern film.
-Reigniting the superhero genre while dovetailing a whole cinematic universe of colour and diversity alongside characters of depth.
-While not always perfect in plot devices, Endgame manages to deliver an exquisite curtain call for characters who have become central to the rebirth of comic books on screen.
+The Avengers journey has been a cultural phenomenon of modern film.
+Re-igniting the superhero genre while also creating a cinematic universe full of colour and diversity.
+And in the final analysis Endgame duly delivers an exquisite curtain.
+While celebrating the characters who helped to reincarnate Marvel comics on screen.